Arkansas Nursing Programs and Degrees Guide

 - 5 colleges and universities offer a master’s or advanced degree in nursing.

-- Highest graduation rate: Harding University 61%.1
+- Highest graduation rate: Harding University 64%.1

 - Highest net price: Harding University $15,508.1

-- Lowest net price: The University of Arkansas – Fort Smith $6,624.1
+- Lowest net price: University of arkansas Community College $2,945.1

-- Annual undergrad tuition range for schools in Arkansas with a bachelor’s in nursing program: $9,774 – $18,434.2
+- Annual undergrad tuition range for schools in Arkansas with a bachelor’s in nursing program: $7,452 – $16,516.2

-Bachelor’s in Nursing Programs in Arkansas
+Bachelor’s in Nursing Programs

 Arkansas State University’s Bachelor of Science in Nursing (BSN) program prepares students to sit for the National Council of State Boards of Nursing Licensing Examination (NCLEX).
 The four-year, 122 credit undergraduate program requires students to complete core college requirements and major courses and electives.
 Required nursing courses cover concepts of nursing, health assessment, chronic illness and rehabilitation nursing, health care administration, and acute care nursing.
 Students will also complete practicums at clinical sites to gain real world experience.
 Successful applicants to the program may be eligible for one of nearly a dozen nursing-related scholarships to help fund their studies.

 Henderson State University